 Expats are moving to Portugal for various reasons.
 Some are attracted by the country’s stunning natural beauty, with its golden beaches, charming villages, and picturesque countryside.
 Others appreciate Portugal’s rich cultural heritage, delicious cuisine, and vibrant arts scene.

-Additionally, Portugal offers a relaxed pace of life, excellent healthcare and education systems and, an affordable relatively low cost, of living, and favorable tax incentives.
+Additionally, Portugal offers a relaxed pace of life, excellent healthcare and education systems, an affordable, relatively low cost of living, and favorable tax incentives.
 The welcoming and inclusive nature of Portuguese society also appeals to many expats seeking a new home abroad.

 What are the bad things about living in Portugal as an expat?